-Snowed in?
+Snowed in or just experiencing some cold weather?
+Looking for an easy, cozy hot drink idea?
 Here’s an idea.
-Try this Healthy Dairy Free Hot Chocolate Recipe, made with only four ingredients!
+Try this Healthy Hot Chocolate Recipe, made with only four ingredients!
 It’s a great clean-eats style recipe you can make in 15 minutes or less!
 It’s made without milk (at least – not the dairy kind).
 Read on for options and get details on how to make this delicious and simple clean eating chocolate dessert.

-Save this Healthy Dairy Free Hot Chocolate Recipe for later: use the share buttons below to Pin this to your favorite board or share this tasty treat with your friends.
+Save this Healthy Hot Chocolate Recipe for later: Pin this to your favorite Pinterest board or share this tasty treat with your friends.

 Please note: this post contains affiliate links.
 If you make a purchase with these links, I’ll make a small commission at no charge to you.
 I’ve personally used and love the products recommended.
 Please don’t hesitate to contact me if you have any questions.

 Good Reasons to Make Hot Chocolate from Scratch

 I used hot chocolate packets for many years.
 They were just so convenient.
 Open, add to hot milk or water, stir, drink.
 Easy, right?
 You can make from-scratch hot chocolate with the same simplicity.
 Even better, you can also control the quality of ingredients and make it a little healthier.

 Sample Hot Chocolate Packet Ingredients (Ew)

 I mean, have you seen what they put in some conventional hot chocolate packets?
 Here’s an example from one popular, unnamed brand: